Heathrow Airport Terminal 3, Wallis Rd, Longford, Hounslow

 The breakfast offerings are perfectly adequate, the hot buffet offering sausages, bacon, beans and scrambled eggs with bread rolls and baps.
 No toast, sadly!
 There is porridge, granola and cereals as well as vegan sausages for those so inclined.

-Juices didn’t look freshly squeezed, but that might be expected.
+Juices on offer included cranberry, orange, tomato and apple.
+Nothing was freshly squeezed, but that might be expected.

 Water and carbonated drinks are served from fountains, ensuring you can’t slip any freebies into your hand luggage for the trip!!

-There are two coffee locations – these don’t make great hot tea – it always seems to taste a bit of coffee!
+There are two coffee locations – these don’t make great hot tea – it always seems to taste a bit like coffee!